While there are numerous eCommerce platforms and web builders that you can choose from, Wix vs Shopify is among the most popular.

 The good thing is that both platforms allow you to access Google Analytics, which offers you excellent insights into what your visitors are doing.
 That means you’ll know what you should do to adapt your website to make more cash.

 Also, note that if using Wix, you’ll have to get the eCommerce price plan for you to access Google Analytics – however, with Shopify, Google Analytics is available for all plans.

 What’s more, Shopify goes beyond this by offering many built-in analytics features, that include stock level, customer behavior, and even conversion tracking.

 As such, Shopify offers users additional built-in analytics features compared to Wix making it perfect for anyone who wants to grow their business.
+By the way, if you want to migrate from Wix to Shopify, you can transfer all your data seamlessly, and securely to Shopify.
 This makes Shopify the best option for store owners who wish to expand their business and not have to pay extra for the analytics service.